mickem/nscp-docs/reference/windows/CheckSystem.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the CheckSystem module.
+A quick reference for all available queries (check commands) in the CheckSystem module.

 :query:`check_cpu`
 ------------------